Significant-Gravitas/AutoGPT/autogpt_platform/README.md

 - Docker
 - Docker Compose V2 (comes with Docker Desktop, or can be installed separately)
-- Node.js (for running the frontend application)
+- Node.js & NPM (for running the frontend application)

 ### Running the System